Hints Tips

 Hints, Tips and Suggestions!

 Take a cotton glove and fill the fingers with nuts, wood and/or plastic pieces and then fill the rest with shredded paper.
-The "wrist area" with jute rope and attach to cage.
-(Submitted by: Madelene)
+Tie the "wrist area" with jute rope and attach to cage.

 Keep a clean "empty" bowl in your bird's cage, then you will have a place to put those foot toys or "clean" toy parts that have been previously enjoyed but have some good chewing left!
 (It's like having a toy box in their house, something to go and pick out of!)
 The same concept can be applied to a wicker basket, use it on the outside of the cage for throwing parts into and let your FID choose their own toys from the "leftovers!"
 If they chew up the basket, so what??
 Get another, they're relatively inexpensive!